cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 `.spec.enablePDB` option, as detailed in the
 [API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ClusterSpec).

-## PostgreSQL Clusters for Development Purposes
+## PostgreSQL Clusters used for Development or Testing

-For PostgreSQL clusters designed for development purposes, often consisting of a single instance, it is essential to disable pod disruption budgets.
+For PostgreSQL clusters used for development purposes, often consisting of a single instance, it is essential to disable pod disruption budgets.
 Failure to do so will prevent the node hosting that cluster from being drained.